-Talk about instant gratification!
-Most of the children come to NYF unable to smile or play or react to anything, lacking any of the spark that defines a child.
+Most of the children come to NYF unable to smile or play or react to anything, lacking any of the sparks that define a child.
 It is not long before they are more alert and active, and after a few weeks they are running about and playing.
 Their mothers also leave with renewed health as well as nutritional education.

 You can help.
 A donation of only $10 provides live-in care and supplemental feeding for a severely malnourished child as well as housing; $340 will restore the health or save the life of a child, empower and train the mother, and prevent the problem from happening again.